Rapid Rehousing Program LHA

 Priority will be given to those who are currently residing in Red Cross Shelters, FEMA Temporary Shelter Assistance placements (TSA), renters living in distressed homes or doubled with family and friends since the March and August 2016 floods.

-- Rental Assistance – participants pay 30% of their monthly adjusted income towards rent and utilities
+- Rental Assistance – participants pay a portion of their monthly adjusted income towards rent and utilities

 - Case Management – includes developing a budget plan that indicates how the family will meet their monthly rental obligation for each of the 12 months on the program, assistance with education and employment, financial planning and permanent housing.